awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/OperationList-cmd.md

 #### Updating an Existing Environment<a name="CLIReference-cmd-UpdateEnvironment-Example-Request-1"></a>

 This example shows how to update an existing environment\.
-It passes in a file called options\.txt that updates the size of the instance to a t1\.micro and sets two environment variables\.
+It passes in a file named options\.txt that updates the size of the instance to a t1\.micro and sets two environment variables\.
 For a list of possible configuration settings, see [Configuration Options](command-options.md)\.

 ```
 1. PROMPT> elastic-beanstalk-update-environment -e MySampleAppEnv -f "options.txt"